pingcap/docs/dev/tidb-in-kubernetes/maintain/lightning.md

 This document describes how to restore data into a TiDB cluster in Kubernetes using [TiDB Lightning](https://github.com/pingcap/tidb-lightning).

 TiDB Lightning contains two components: tidb-lightning and tikv-importer.
-In Kubernetes, the tikv-importer is inside the Helm chart of the TiDB cluster, it is deployed as a `StatefulSet` with `replicas=1` while tidb-lightning is in a separate Helm chart and deployed as a `Job`.
+In Kubernetes, the tikv-importer is inside the Helm chart of the TiDB cluster.
+And tikv-importer is deployed as a `StatefulSet` with `replicas=1` while tidb-lightning is in a separate Helm chart and deployed as a `Job`.

 Therefore, both the tikv-importer and tidb-lightning need to be deployed to restore data with TiDB Lightning.